Responsability investments: History

 The company was founded in April 2003 in Zurich.
 The founding idea emerged in 2001, when three professionals from finance and development came together: investment banker Klaus Tischhauser, sustainability expert Leo Bächler, and microfinance consultant Armin Villiger.
-Villiger and Bächler traveled together through Tanzania and experienced the impact of microfinance firsthand.
-Tischhauser brought insights from a two-year bicycle journey through over 20 African countries.
+Villiger and Bächler traveled together through Tanzania and there experienced the impact of microfinance.
+Tischhauser had travelled a two-year bicycle journey through over 20 African countries.

 responsAbility launched its first fund—the Global Microfinance Fund—later in 2003.
 It expanded its thematic scope in 2005 to include sustainable food, and in 2014 to include climate finance.

 On May 3, 2022, M&G plc completed the acquisition of responsAbility Investments AG.

-Investment Approach and Impact
+Investment approach and impact

 Since inception, responsAbility has invested over USD 16.5 billion in approximately 70 countries.
 The focus is on supporting portfolio companies with measurable impact—such as access to finance, renewable energy, and sustainable agriculture.

 As of 31 March 2025, the company managed approximately USD 5.5 billion in assets, with around 300 active portfolio companies.

-Global Presence
+Global presence

 responsAbility employs more than 270 professionals (as of March 2025) and operates from the following international offices: